RanaMHM/-speech-to-text-text-to-speech-for-chatbot/README.md

-# A chatbot : Speech to text / text to speech
+# Speech to text - STT

+# Text to Speech - TSS